xn3cr0nx/bitgodine/README.md

   Project Status
 </h2>

-This project is under active development.
-Breaking changes can be introduced and we don't guarantee expected behavior in production.
+This project is not under development.
+I worked massively on this project as part of my master thesis, but it was interrupted due to my dropout.

 <h2 align="center">